San Francisco Express Times: Express Times

 Marvin Garson was a graduate of the University of California and a veteran of the Berkeley Free Speech Movement, where he edited an FSM newsletter, Wooden Shoe, along with his wife Barbara Garson.
 He started the Express Times with co-founder Bob Novick.
 Some members of the San Francisco Oracle collective were also involved in the paper's birth.

 The Express Times featured a weekly cooking column, 30 Recipes Suitable for Framing, written by Alice Waters and illustrated by David Lance Goines.
 Regular contributors included Todd Gitlin, Greil Marcus, Paul Williams, Sandy Darlington, and Marjorie Heins.
-Catherine Yronwode, later known for her work in the comics industry, co-wrote a weekly astrology column for the Express Times.
+Catherine Yronwode, later known for her work in the comics industry and as a publisher in the field of folk magic, co-wrote a weekly astrology column for the Express Times.
 Staff photographers were Jeffrey Blankfort, followed by Nacio Jan Brown and Robert Altman.
 Cartoons and illustrations were provided by Jaxon, the syndicated editorial cartoons of Ron Cobb, and Sharon Rudahl.

 During the year of its existence, highlights included extensive on-the-scene coverage of student rioting and the prolonged strike at San Francisco State University, and Lenny Heller's serialized novel of guerrilla warfare in the United States, Berkeley Guns.

 In December 1968 editor Marvin Garson spent 20 days in jail in Chicago as a result of his participation as a journalist in a police and protester skirmish during the Democratic National Convention in August.

 Documents released under the Freedom of Information Act show that the Express Times was one of a number of underground newspapers successfully infiltrated by the FBI, which had a paid informant on the staff.